View Categories

 • Christian women receive a predetermined share based on the presence of children or other relatives.

-• Parsi widows receive an equal share as their children.
+• Parsi widows get the same share as their children.

 Constituent Assembly Perspectives on Uniform Civil Code: Rights and Unity in India

-• The Sub-committee on Fundamental Rights which was headed by Sardar Vallabhbhai Patel decided that securing a Uniform Civil Code was not within the scope of fundamental rights.
+• The Sub-committee on Fundamental Rights, headed by Sardar Vallabhbhai Patel, decided that securing a uniform civil code was not within the scope of fundamental rights.

 • Naziruddin Ahmad (Member) from Bengal said Uniform Civil Code would come in the way of Article 19 of the draft Constitution-now Article 25 (guarantees the right to freedom of religion subject to public order, morality, and health).